 Why UBC Should Divest from Fossil Fuels - November 5, 2013

 "The fossil fuel divestment movement is sweeping the globe - and now it is our time as concerned, active members of UBC's community to do our part in carving out a sustainable, environmentally friendly future by campaigning for full divestment from fossil fuel holdings in UBC's endowment."

 Tzeporah Berman, renowned environmental organizer

 Marc Lee, from the Canadian Center for Policy Alternatives

 The Board of Governors

-Given the Board of Governors' refusal to undertake any reasonable consideration of divestment or consultation with the UBC community on how the endowment is invested in fossil fuels, we now understand we'll need to take the discussion directly to them.
-We've attended all the 2016 Board meetings (Including the February 3rd Finance Committee meeting), handed out letters directly to the Governors, spoke of the imperative for climate action, and will be at every Board meeting until UBC takes responsibility for its investments.
+Given the Board of Governors' refusal to undertake any reasonable consideration of divestment or consultation with the UBC community on how the endowment is invested in fossil fuels until late 2016, we realized that it was necessary to take the discussion directly to them.
+We've attended many Board meetings to hand out letters directly to the Governors and speak of the imperative for climate action - we will continue to make a presence at Board meetings until UBC takes full responsibility for its investments.

 Earth to Paris Event - November 30, 2015